 - Spray painting

-Equipment breakdown exposures: You have special equipment equipment to do your work.
-Many of them may be computerized to do your laser scroll cutting of sheets of metal.
+Equipment breakdown exposures: You have special equipment to do your work.
+Much of it may be computerized - for instance, you might have computerized equipment to do laser scroll cutting of sheets of metal.
 If your production equipment is down you can't fulfill your customer orders.
 Talk to your agent about the equipment that you use in your operations.

 Inland marine exposures: